 PALS Chapter 6: Respiratory Distress or Failure Practice Test

 Pediatric Advanced Life Support PALS Chapter 6: Respiratory Distress or Failure Practice Test Questions Answers Quiz.
 In its simplest form, respiratory distress is a condition in which pulmonary activity is insufficient to bring oxygen to and to remove carbon dioxide from the blood.

-The challenge arises with recognizing respiratory distress when the person appears to be breathing but is not breathing effectively.
-The proper rate and depth of breathing are essential to evaluating whether the person is effectively breathing.
+The challenge arises in recognizing respiratory distress when a person appears to be breathing but is not doing so effectively.
+The proper rate and depth of breathing are crucial in determining whether a person is effectively breathing.
 The two main actions involved in breathing are ventilation and oxygenation.

+PALS Chapter 6: Respiratory Distress or Failure Practice Test